Magamanny/FreeRtos_reference/freeRtos.md

     static BaseType_t xNextByte = 0;
     size_t xReceivedBytes;
-    // set block time to portMAX_DELAY, to wait till trigger level is reached const TickType_t xBlockTime = pdMS_TO_TICKS( 20 );
+    // set block time to portMAX_DELAY, to wait till trigger level is reached
+    // pdMS_TO_TICKS convert the ms to ticks(taht can be used in vtaskDelay and others functions.) const TickType_t xBlockTime = pdMS_TO_TICKS( 20 );
     for(;;)
     {